USRSE/usrse25/pages/program/posters.md

 utilize this tool for their own projects and institutional requirements.
-Additionally, we will share results from user feedback studies as well as their impacts on the design and evoluation of the RepoAuditor framework.
+Additionally, we will share results from user feedback studies as well as their impacts on the design and evolution of the RepoAuditor framework.
                 </p>
             </div>
         </div>